fectec/JohnDeereFPGA/README.md

 ## Bonus - VGA Interface

-As a part of the coursework, board's *VGA* interface was used to display and move an object.
+As a part of the coursework, the board's *VGA* interface was used to display and move an object.
 Since it was a fun activity and a first approach to the accelerometer, it was decided to push this code too.
-The sprites for the character were generated using a *Python* script which scales and transforms images into a matrix of values, each one representing a coded *R, G, B* representation of the pixel.
+The sprites for the character were generated using a *Python* script that scales and transforms images into a matrix of values, each one representing a coded *R, G & B* representation of the pixel.

 <p align="center">
   <img src="https://github.com/fectec/JohnDeereFPGA/assets/127822858/a2bd6ac9-bb7d-48b2-89cb-583ef9889255" alt = "VGA Among Us" width="518" height="291"/>